restimirandaNU/employerReadyPortfolio/README.md

 Easy to use very straightforward navigation that includes, About, Resume, Portfolio, and Contact web pages.

 # Future development:
-The Contact web page will be deployed using php in order to send a message.
-Include important work related projects.
+The Contact web page will be deployed using php in order for users to send a message.
+Important work projects will be added in the future.

 # Author:
-Resti Miranda
+Resti Miranda -
 NU Coding Bootcamp 2018-2019